 - Weaves and cosmetics

 As you walk towards the handbags section, just after the chicken cages, you will see various traders dealing in cosmetics, braids, weaves and wigs.

 - Infant’s clothes

-You can reach the open air market dealing in baby clothes either from the Mosque or from the Nairobi stage just next to the COTU Headquarters.
-This Nairobi stage is probably where you will alight when you take a matatu from the city centre to Gikomba.
+You can reach the open-air market dealing in baby clothes either from the Mosque or from the Nairobi stage just next to the COTU Headquarters.
+If you board a matatu from the city centre to Gikomba, you will alight here.

-From this stage, take the street, off the main road, lined with vibanda selling curtains and bedding.
+From this stage, branch off the main street to the right, to walk along a path lined with vibanda selling curtains and bedding.
 After a short distance, there’s a road to the right, with traders selling curtains and bedding.
 This road proceeds to the fish market.
-Instead, stay on the main street, and just opposite the stands with heaps of handkerchiefs and undergarments, you will spot a passageway to the open air market.
+Stay on the main street, and just opposite the stands with heaps of handkerchiefs and undergarments, you will spot a passageway to the open-air market.

 Alternatively, walk from the Nairobi stage to the Pumwani Mosque opposite the Kariobangi and Dandora Stage.
 Just after the perimeter of the D.O’s Office, turn right and walk along the shoes market.
-A short distance into the market, make another right turn where you find heaps of towels.
-Walk along the towels and bedding into the open air market.
+A short distance into the market, make another right turn where there are heaps of towels.
+Walk along the towels and bedding into the open-air market.
 Baby clothes sell for as low as KSh30.

 - Ladies trousers

-You can find these in the open air market I have explained above (where you will find baby clothes), or just next to the handbags area also explained above).
-In the open air area, ladies trousers, official pants or jeans, cost between KSh30 and Ksh200.
-If you need to make alterations to the items you buy, tailors dot the perimeter of the open air market.
+You can find these in the open-air market I have explained above (where you will find baby clothes), or just next to the handbags area also explained above).
+In the open-air area, ladies trousers, official pants or jeans, cost between KSh30 and Ksh200.
+If you need to make alterations to the items you buy, tailors dot the perimeter of the open-air section.
 Alterations cost about KSh20 depending with the adjustments you need.